terra-money/docs/docs/develop/token-factory/README.md

 # What is a CW20 Tokens Factory?

-A CW20 Tokens Factory is a Terra DApp that mint, burn, track and increase the supply of custom [CW20](https://docs.rs/crate/cw20/0.2.3)-compatible tokens.
+A CW20 Tokens Factory is a Terra DApp that mints, burns, tracks and increases the supply of custom [CW20](https://docs.rs/crate/cw20/0.2.3)-compatible tokens.
 The DApp is created using Terrain, and has the following structure: